Lord-Windy/asmjit/README.md

   * This readme contains outdated code.
   * Named labels and symbol support required.
   * Only the first section works atm.
-  * ArchInfo needs a better name, ArchInfo requires also target feature set for x86 (None, AVX, AVX512) and ARM (None, Thumb).
+  * CodeInfo requires also target feature set for x86 (None, AVX, AVX512) and ARM (None, Thumb).
-  * DON'T USE asmjit::Compiler with this version, it requires some fixing, only use to evaluate new X86Assembler and X86Inst features.
   * AVX512 validation not supported yet.
   * AVX512 {sae} and {er} not supported yet.